For Performers

 You record and film everything?

 We do.
 Everyone who performs or presents is recorded and filmed.
-We have an intimidating release form — mostly so that when your back-catalog gets released by a major label or your work gets picked up by a big publishing house and their lawyers-on-retainer come after us for copyright violations, we can show them a thing where you said it was cool.
+We have an intimidating release form — mostly so that when your back-catalog gets released by a major and their lawyers-on-retainer come after us on copyright grounds, we can show them the thing where you said it was cool.
 We have no intention of screwing over anybody, ever.
 The release is meant to cover everyone’s butts, yours included, by spelling out everything as completely as possible — even stuff that’s almost certainly never going to happen in a million years.
 You’ll need to sign one before you take the stage.

 We’re not a professional service, however.
-If you want perfect audio or feature-film video, you need to book time in a professional recording studio and/or with a professional video service.
+If you want perfect audio or crazy-good video, you need to book time in a professional recording studio and with a professional video service.
 Those places will have way better gear than we can afford.
 Which you’ll pay for, along with their labor and expertise, which is right and fair.

-We’ll eventually be using the recorded material in broadcast programming that we’re hoping will ultimately get picked up by the regional public TV and radio.
-In the meantime, we’re posting clips on YouTube.
+We’ll eventually be using the recorded material in broadcast programming that we’re hoping will ultimately get picked up by the regional public TV and radio syndicates.
+In the meantime (and probably for all time), we’re posting clips on YouTube.

 We document without much interference — but we want everyone to shine, so we may stage-mom just a little.
 No stress.
 Come prepared but have fun.
 Do the hell out of the thing.
 It’s supposed to be enjoyable and rewarding and fulfilling.

 We make decisions in producing the documentation that are intended to enhance, and sometimes to compensate.
 The intention is to help everyone sound and look as good as possible — and also to try to hold the listeners’ and viewers’ focus in a sea of other things to listen to and watch.
-Sometimes that part means keeping things as interesting as possible.
-We try to find a balance that works on everything from wee cellphone speakers to kickass stereos, and for audiences ranging from just-the-facts festival bookers to the far larger pool of casual viewers who will hopefully buy your music or go see you play live if we can keep them watching and listening long enough.
+Sometimes that part means making the footage more visually interesting than a couple fixed camera angles.
+For the audio we try to find a balance that works on everything from wee cellphone speakers on up.
+We aim to consider audiences ranging from just-the-facts festival bookers to the far larger pool of casual viewers who will hopefully buy your music or go see you play live if we can keep them watching and listening long enough.
 It’s tricky and elusive, and largely arbitrary.

 We don’t offer bespoke tweaking.
 We just can’t.
 We’re volunteers.
 Have mercy.